 Asking your candidates to record a video with their introduction or any question you would like them to answer is also an easy way to understand their communication skills.
 Recorded videos would save hours of your time as you would have to watch the recordings later and shortlist the selected candidates.

-You can understand your candidates’ clarity of thoughts, clarity of speech, and confidence in a recorded video.
+You can understand your candidates’ clarity of thought, clarity of speech, and confidence in a recorded video.

 Here are some examples of questions you can ask candidates to record video for: